corbaltcode/usps/README.md

 # usps
 Utilities for interacting with USPS electronic product fulfillment.
-There are two commands:
+There are three commands:

 - `ls`, which lists files available for download
 - `get`, which gets downloads a provided file ID